New 3D skin model: an innovation from BASF

 “Macrophages constantly monitor the skin’s microenvironment for signs of cellular stress, tissue damage or infection.
 They are essential for healing wounds and for fully regenerating tissues.
 In order to maintain skin homeostasis, macrophages have a high degree of plasticity that promotes or suppresses inflammation,” explains BASF.
 “Compared to current in vitro methods, the 3D bio-printed skin developed with CTIBiotech will allow an analysis closer to human physiology and the immune role of macrophages.
 In this way, technology will help us to accelerate the development of innovative and highly reliable active ingredients for the cosmetics market.
 Our understanding of skin in 3D immunocompetent will contribute to the development and evaluation of sophisticated cosmetic active ingredients.”

-This technology will provide a considerable platform for researchers wishing to study ...
+This technology will provide a considerable platform for researchers wishing to study the ...